ryanq47/WhisperNet/Documentation/docs/docs/Technical Docs/Server/Plugins/Control Plugins/SimpleC2/Utils/ListenerHandler.md

 ```

-On a successful start, the following should show up in the console:
+On a successful start/stop, the following should show up in the console:

 ![](../../../../../../Images/Server/Plugins/SimpleC2/http_listener_successful_start.png)